MimiOnuoha/Philosophy-of-Data/README.md

 **Week Two: September 12**
 *Archives, Collections, Memory, part 1: A World Remembered*
 Data begins with storage, collection, memory.
 In this class, we'll talk about what that storage looks like physically, how we reconcile with a world where (nearly) everything can be saved, and what forms data can take.
 Technical exercise:  introduction to the command line via git.

+*Assignment:*

+- Read through [this](https://www.theguardian.com/technology/2017/jul/09/everybody-lies-how-google-reveals-darkest-secrets-seth-stephens-davidowitz).
+What do you think about this?
+Do you think Stephens-Davidowitz is right that Google searches reveal who we most are?
+Write a 200-400 word response on your blog.
+Don't forget to submit the URL using the homework link (see above).
+- Practice using the command line with Unix commands.
+See if you can figure out what the following commands do: `top`, `echo hello world`, `who am i`, `ls -a` `uname -a`, `cal 03 2156`
+- Also figure out how to use the chmod and cat commands.
+I won't teach this in class, so if we end up needing them I will assume you know what they do.

+BONUS: If you want, you can read Derrida's Archive Fever.
+We won't have time to cover it in class, but it's a classic (it can be found in the "readings" folder).

 **Week Three: September 19**